Kazmirchuk/nats-tcl/API.md

 ### objectName inbox
 Returns a new inbox - random subject starting with _INBOX.

+### objectName current_server
+Returns a 2-element list with host and port of the current NATS server

+### objectName logger
+Returns a logger instance

 ### objectName destroy
 TclOO destructor.
 Flushes pending data and closes the TCP socket.